Owyn/nest-guide/README.md

 SCRIPT BY OWYN - For TERA

-Call out attacks from Parquina's Nest last boss including both NORMAL MODE & HARD MODE (hard mode will be added later)
+Call out attacks from Parquina's Nest both NORMAL MODE & HARD MODE

 *Script automatically detects bosses and which dungeon hard or normal.